4. Nuisance Abatement

 (D) Any violation of any injunctino or order issued by the Municipal Court in an action to abate a public nuisance may be punished as a contempt of court or by a fine as specified in Section 1-8-1 of this Code.
 Unless the violation by its nature cannot be corrected, each day’s failure to comply with an injunction or order to abate shall constitute a separate violation, for which an additional penalty may be imposed.

-(A) A person may make a complaint of the existence of a public nuisance to a Code Enforcement Officer, a Community Service Officer, a Fire Marshal, a member of City Council, the City Manager or his designee, or the Community Development Program Administrator.
+(A) A person may make a complaint of the existence of a public nuisance to a Code Enforcement Officer, a Community Service Officer, a Fire Marshal, a member of City Council, the City Manager or his designee, or the Code Enforcement Supervisor.
 Such complaint shall include, whenever possible, the nature of the public nuisance, the location, including the address, the name of the owner, occupant, or manager of the property, the duration of the nuisance and the name and address of the complainant.
 Complaints shall be referred to the appropriate Code Enforcement Officer, Community Service Officer, or Fire Marshal.
-(1634 1999)

 (B) Whenever an administrative officer has reason to believe that a public nuisance exists, and that such public nuisance constitutes an emergency presenting imminent danger of serious injury to persons or property, the administrative officer, his authorized representative, a Fire Marshal, a Community Service Officer or a Police Officer may immediately enter into any building or upon any premises within the jurisdiction of the City of Westminster for purposes of inspection or abatement.
 (1634 1999)